Kent Mathematics Project

 The Kent Mathematics Project (K.M.P.) was an educational system for teaching mathematics to 9-16 year olds.
 The system comprised task worksheets, booklets, audio compact cassettes and tests.
 Through the 1970s and 1980s, it was widely adopted in Kent schools, as well as being exported internationally.

 The system was based on the idea that:

 K.M.P. providing materials and structure for non-specialist teachers to teach math classes while sharing the effort required in producing suitable teaching material.

 History

-Started in 1966, the project originated at Ridgewaye School, Southborough, Tonbridge Wells which closed its doors in 1991.
+Started in 1966, the project originated at Ridgewaye School, Southborough, Tunbridge Wells which closed its doors in 1991.
 K.M.P went through several titles including "An Auto-Instructional Course in Mathematics" and "The Ridgewaye Individualized Course".
 The system was inspired by the self-directed learning of the Dalton Plan while attempting to avoid its pitfalls.
 K.M.P was gradually extended over time, involving trials at a number of schools before being more widely distributed.
 K.M.P. was adopted by the education authority in 1970 and used in over seventy schools around Kent.

 In 1988, the project's director objected to the National Curriculum which emphasised goals to be achieved by particular ages.